alan-turing-institute/vecma_workshop_tutorial/Tutorial.rst

 we simply use the ``sample`` method, which requires the number of points that should be included in the design.

+   **Sidebar: other sampling methods in mogp_emulator** mogp_emulator also implements Monte Carlo sampling and MICE (Mutual Information for Computer Experiments).
+   MICE is a sequential design algorithm that chooses simulation points one at a time (or in batches) based on fitting a Gaussian Process to the intermediate results at each step.
+Usually, this additional overhead is small compared to the simulation time required for a complex computer model, so this gives an improvement in performance.

 ``input_points`` is a numpy array with shape ``(20, 3)`` as we have 20 design points, each containing 3 parameters.
 We can iterate over this to get each successive point where we need to run the simulation.

    **Sidebar: EasyVVUQ, an alternative tool for scalable sampling**

    In this tutorial we use Mogp for sampling, primarily because we train a surrogate model that relies on its Gaussian process emulation functionalities.
 For other applications, it's also possible to use EasyVVUQ for sampling and uncertainty quantification.
 Both tools complement each other, in that Mogp provides Gaussian process emulators, whereas EasyVVUQ has a stronger emphasis on providing sophisticated and scalable sampling and results collation (for instance for use with thousands or millions of jobs on a remote supercomputer).
 EasyVVUQ is part of the `VECMA toolkit <http://www.vecma-toolkit.eu>`_, has a documentation site `here <https://easyvvuq.readthedocs.io>`_, and a simple separate tutorial `here <https://colab.research.google.com/drive/1qD07_Ry2lOB9-Is6Z2mQG0vVWskNBHjr>`_.

 Executing the simulations locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~